October Health – 2025 Report

 -

-Open Communication Channels: Foster a culture of transparency where employees feel safe discussing their stressors with management.
+Open Communication Channels: Foster an environment where employees feel comfortable discussing their challenges with management or HR.

 -